Home Energy Plan FAQ

-- What is required to participate in the City Of Edmonton top up program?
+What is required to participate in the City Of Edmonton top-up program?
+Toggle content

-If you would like to participate in the City Of Edmonton’s Home Energy Plan top-up program you must consent to sharing your label on the City of Edmonton’s Energy Map.
+If you would like to participate in the City of Edmonton’s Home Energy Plan top-up program, you must consent to sharing your label on the City of Edmonton’s Energy Map.
 This map helps you compare your home’s energy use with other homes, and it makes greenhouse gas and energy use in homes more visible for everyone.
-Learn more.

-- How do I participate in the Home Energy Plan?
+How do I participate in the Home Energy Plan?
+Toggle content

 - Get in touch with a Participating Energy Advisor to book an EnerGuide Home Energy Evaluation.

 - After your data is received by Natural Resources Canada (up to two weeks), you’ll be invited to login to homeenergyplan.ca (a secure portal) where you can:

 - Learn about the home improvements that can save you energy and rebates available